MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider.md

 ---
 title: Use SQL databases
 titleSuffix: Azure Stack
-description: Learn how to deploy SQL databases as a service on Azure Stack and the SQL Server resource provider adapter.
+description: Learn how to use the SQL Server resource provider to offer SQL databases as a service on Azure Stack.
 services: azure-stack
 documentationCenter: ''
 author: mattbriggs